Online events FAQs

 Yes, we record all our live discussion events.

 Only the speakers’ video and audio will be recorded.
 We do not record any video or audio of attendees.

-Recordings of the live events will be available to watch on our website in due course.
+Many of these events will be available to watch on our website and YouTube account in due course.
 These recordings will have full subtitles.

 Problems accessing a live event

 If you’ve found out about an event late and can’t register, or are having difficulties getting in, please contact us: firstname.lastname@example.org

 Think of it as being like a viewing party or film screening – the film is pre-recorded, but we’re all watching together at the same time.

 Our speakers aren’t always able to present live, due to time zone differences or other commitments.
 By holding a Premiere, we can keep something of the atmosphere of a live event.

 Do I need to book, or sign in?